Pavement Accident Claims for Injury Compensation

 - Loss of earnings – if you have lost income by having to take time off work or reducing your hours as a result of your injuries, our injury solicitors will help to recover your losses.
 If you are still losing earnings at the time of your claim, an assessment will be made to include future loss of earnings.

-Do you provide a no win no fee service?
+Will I receive a no win no fee service?

 No win, no fee is what is commonly used to describe a conditional fee agreement.
 This document contains the terms and conditions which govern the relationship between the solicitor and their client.
 It details the service being provided, what will be expected of both parties and all other aspects.

-We pride ourselves on providing clients with an honest and transparent service.
 There are no upfront costs to pay to start your claim, and you will never face any hidden or unexpected costs.

 How much time do I have to start my claim?